Engineering design

 Architect

-Architects design new buildings and the spaces around them, and work on the restoration and conservation of existing buildings.
+Architects design new buildings and the spaces around them, and restore and conserve existing buildings.

 Annual Salary